GoogleChrome/web.dev/content/secure/same-origin-policy/index.md

   </figcaption>
 </figure>

-An attack called "clickjacking" embeds a site in an iframe and overlays transparent buttons which link to a different destination.
+An attack called "clickjacking" embeds a site in an `iframe` and overlays transparent buttons which link to a different destination.
 Users are tricked into thinking they are accessing your application while sending data to attackers.

 <div class="clearfix"></div>

-To block other sites from embedding your site in an iframe, add content securioty policy with [`frame-ancestors` directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) to the HTTP headers.
+To block other sites from embedding your site in an iframe, add a content security policy with [`frame-ancestors` directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) to the HTTP headers.

 Alternatively, you can add `X-Frame-Options` to the HTTP headers see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) for list of options.

 ## Wrap up
 Hopefully you feel a little relieved that browsers work hard to be a gatekeeper of security on the web.
 Even though browsers try to be safe by blocking access to resources, sometimes you want to access cross-origin resources in your applications.
-In the next guide, learn about Cross Origin Resource Sharing (CORS) and how to tell the browser that loading of cross-origin resources is allowed from trusted sources.
+In the next guide, learn about Cross-Origin Resource Sharing
+(CORS) and how to tell the browser that loading of cross-origin resources is allowed from trusted sources.